-- Position the second copy of the shape around the pattern.
-You can use the alignment tool to help you (reference on how to use the alignment tool).
+Position the second copy of the shape around the pattern.
+You can use the alignment tool to help make the alignment perfect (reference on how to use the alignment tool).

-Several steps are required to create the zigzag tape so I will cover this in another blog post.
+Several steps are required to create the zigzag tape so I will cover this in a separate blog post (Creating a tape).

 For more information about clipping a pattern to a shape, try the following sources: